How to Detect Inadequate Crawl Space Airflow

 To test airflow using this method:

-• Observe whether the material moves slightly
+• Compare whether the material moves consistently or only near the vent

 Consistent movement across multiple locations suggests airflow is present.
 If movement occurs near vents but not in deeper areas of the crawl space, airflow may be restricted internally rather than at entry points.